02 Feb Social Media Round Up: Early Stages

 For Deirdre Nelson her project started with a visit to Nottingham where the first full-network meeting took place in November 2019 (you can read more about this meeting here: https://commoners.craftspace.co.uk/research-network/nottingham-network-meeting/).

-Thankfully, he was able to find a temporary outdoor studio in the form of Italian POW camps during the war.
-He was able to find this studio space through a neighbour when he was searching for willows to pollard for poles for his project.
+Thankfully, he was able to find a temporary outdoor studio, from Italian POW camps during the war.
+He was able to find this studio space through a neighbour when he was searching for willows to pollard to use as poles for his project.
 Shane’s Instagram Post 05/04/2020

 In May 2020 we can see Jacky experimenting with a number of ideas, by sketching, building metal structures and playing around with Gesso and wood.
 Jacky’s Instagram Post 04/05/2020